lsmcolab/Silver/README.md

 ## Licence
 * The Dataset and the framework are made freely available to academic and non-commercial purposes.
 They are provided “AS IS” without any warranty.
 * If you use the dataset or the framework feel free to cite our work.
+## Paper
+* Paper is currently under review, once published the link will be provided here!